Cold. Not cool. Cold, cold, cold. Ice cold. That’s what makes these noodles great.

 If time permits, serve these noodles with a variety of banchan and vegetarian kimchi.

 Jjolmyon or Bibim Naengmyeon

 - 1/4 cup kochujang (Korean chili / soybean paste)

 - 1/2 cup mirin

 - Up to 1/2 cup ice cold water

-- In a small bowl, whisk together the kochujang, mirin, rice vinegar, salt, and ginger.
+- In a small bowl, whisk together half of the kochujang and all of the mirin, rice vinegar, salt, and ginger.
 Whisk in enough ice cold water to reach a thin sauce consistency.
-Taste and adjust seasoning.
+Taste and adjust seasoning, adding the rest of the kochujang depending on your heat preference.
 Refrigerate, or if you want to serve soon, place in the freezer.

 - 1 bunch thick-stemmed asparagus

 - 12 thin slices of peeled fresh lotus root (optional)

 - 12 ounces Korean sweet potato starch noodles (first choice: jjolmyon, second choice: naengmyon)